csuermann/node-red-contrib-virtual-smart-home/readme.md

 The node also accepts incoming messages that can be used to inform Alexa about local device changes, which will then be reflected in the Alexa app.
 If the passthrough option is enabled, this will also trigger an outgoing message, just like when the node gets invoked via Alexa.
-In this case `payload`.source is set to 'device' instead of 'alexa'.
+In this case `payload.source` is set to `device` instead of `alexa`.

 ## Docs